 Quarter 2 2016: On 28 April 2016 Falcon provided a technical and operational update for its operations in the Beetaloo Basin, Australia.
 On 22 June 2016 Falcon provided a further operational update for Australia.

-On 25 July 2016 Falcon announced the successful re-entry and casing of Amungee NW-1H horizontal well and the spudding of the Beetaloo W-1 vertical well in the Beetaloo Basin, Australia.
-For further details of Q2 2016 updates please refer to the Beetaloo basin, Northern Territory, Australia - Current Activity section of this document.
+Quarter 3 2016: On 25 July 2016 Falcon announced the successful re-entry and casing of Amungee NW-1H horizontal well and the spudding of the Beetaloo W-1 vertical well in the Beetaloo Basin, Australia.